In our race to use tourniquets for controlling hemorrhage, we often lose sight of the value of good direct pressure as a hemorrhage control technique.

 Tourniquets accomplish this application of pressure well as they are circumferential constricting bands placed around limbs; once the windlass is tightened, tourniquets generate a significant pressure load within the limb they are placed on.

 A similar “clamshell” direct pressure technique can be used to fully constrict arterial flow on any limb you can get your hands around.
 Obviously, smaller limbs are easy to encircle with your hands; unfortunately, thighs are not.
 Although this technique works very well, it does pin the rescuer in place with the casualty until additional help arrives.

 Placing a tourniquet or packing the wound are going to be better medium-term solutions, but fingers-interlaced, white-knuckle-hard clamshell direct pressure right at the point of bleeding is very effective, quickly applied with very little training, and requires no additional equipment.

 Here is a photo of the same technique being used in the Emergency Department to completely control a

 brachial laceration on a casualty who went into shock after putting his arm through a plate glass window and sustaining massive blood loss.
 (The brachial laceration was verified during surgery to repair it.)
 Before this clamshell direct pressure was placed, despite the casualty being hypotensive, blood poured out of his forearm laceration.
 This casualty was taken care of many years ago, before the advent of commercially available tourniquets.

-Check out the Crisis Medicine Facebook page, or the bonus content section for a video of a 13-year using the technique on adult arms with cessation of flow verified with Doppler ultrasound.
+Check out the Crisis Medicine Facebook page, or the articles archive, including a section with a video of a 13-year using the technique on adult arms with cessation of flow verified with Doppler ultrasound.
 The short version?
 Clamshell pressure works and can be implemented even with small hands.